jonweiler/jonweiler.github.io/_posts/2016-02-08-plotting-points.md

 ![Land Nav – North/South Grid Line]({{ site.url }}/images/articles/landnav/2.jpg)

-In this case, find grid line 42 and place the protractor on the lower left hand corner of the grid square.
+Find grid line 42 and place the protractor on the lower left hand corner of the grid square.

-Then align the right hand numbers (bringing you up on the map) until you reach the lower left hand corner of the 1000 meter grid square, in this case grid line 67.
+Then align the right hand numbers (bringing you up on the map) until you reach the lower left hand corner of the 1000 meter grid squarej of grid line 67.

 ![Land Nav – East/West Grid Line]({{ site.url }}/images/articles/landnav/4.jpg)